-Single metal beds are gaining increasing popularity among rescue missions, homeless shelters, and transitional housing facilities.
-There are several reasons for this trend.
-Let's take a look and find out what they are.
+Now trending: Single metal beds are gaining increasing popularity among rescue missions, homeless shelters, and transitional housing facilities.
+There are several reasons for this trend, and we’ll elaborate on those reasons below, which include privacy, safety and security, versatility, and independence.

 One of the most obvious benefits of having single metal beds is that they offer the option for privacy.
 When using single metal beds instead of bunk beds, facilities can set up rooms suited for one person instead of two or more.
 Depending on the type of facility, privacy can be a critical factor in the healing process and the transition toward self-sufficiency.